Cooperative Governance, Leadership and Innovation in Hybrid Enterprise

 • Classes to be held at the UC Davis Campus at Gallagher Hall

-• Visits to relevant departments on campus (e.g., agriculture)
+• Visits to relevant departments on campus (e.g., agriculture, Coffee Center)

 • Visit the UC Davis Bookstore and downtown Davis eateries